 However, for many married couples, there are ways of avoiding this cost.
 Couples have options that aren’t available to most single parents, such as:

 - Stay-at-Home Parenting.
-Some parents avoid childcare costs by having one spouse quit working – at least for a year or so – to care for the children full-time.
+Some parents avoid child care costs by having one spouse quit working at least for a year or so to care for the children full-time.
 Mothers are more likely than fathers to take on this role.
-A 2014 study by the Pew Research Center found that in 2012, 29% of all mothers were stay-at-home moms, up from a low of 20% in 1999.
-However, a second Pew study that same year found that stay-at-home dads were also on the rise.
-In 2012, 16% of all stay-at-home parents were fathers.
+A 2018 Pew study found that in 2016, 27% of all mothers were stay-at-home moms and 7% of fathers were stay-at-home dads.

 - Work-at-Home Parenting.
-New technologies, such as email and teleconferencing, make it possible for some parents to work from home, where they can also keep an eye on their kids.
-Although this job arrangement is sometimes possible for single parents, couples with two jobs have a better chance of converting one of those jobs to a work-at-home position.
-It’s also easier for one parent to do this when the other has a full-time job, since many work-at-home opportunities are on a freelance basis, and freelance jobs often have unpredictable income and no benefits.
+New technologies, such as email and teleconferencing, make it possible for some parents to work from home.
+Although this job arrangement is sometimes possible for single parents, couples with two jobs have double the chance of making it work.
+It’s also easier when the other parent has a full-time job since many work-at-home opportunities are freelance, and freelance jobs often have unpredictable income and no benefits.

 - Split-Shift Parenting.
-Some parents choose to adjust their schedules so that one of them is always at home with the kids.
-For example, news anchor Lisa Scott explains in Working Mother how her husband works the overnight shift as a machinist, returning home just minutes before she has to leave to do the morning and midday news.
-Split-shift parenting means both parents get to spend time with their children, but it leaves them very little time to spend with each other, which can put a strain on the marriage.
+Some parents choose to adjust their schedules so one of them is always at home with the kids.
+For example, one parent works the overnight shift and returns home before the other leaves for work in the morning.
+Split-shift parenting means both parents get to spend time with their children, but it leaves them very little time to spend with each other, which can strain the marriage.

-According to the USDA report, housing costs are the single biggest factor in the cost of raising a child.
-For middle-income parents, 30% of the money spent on a first child goes toward increased housing costs, while childcare and education account for only 18%.
+According to the USDA report, housing costs are the single most significant factor in the cost of raising a child.
+For married, middle-income parents, nearly 30% of the money spent on a first child goes toward increased housing costs.
+Child care and education account for only 16%.

 Tax Breaks for Parents

 Because raising children is so expensive, the IRS provides an array of tax breaks for parents to help offset the cost.
-For starters, parents can claim personal exemptions for their kids, as well as for themselves.
-This knocks $4,000 off their taxable income for each child.
+These include:

 - The Child Tax Credit.
-This credit reduces parents’ taxes by up to $1,000 per child.
-Married couples with combined incomes up to $110,000 can take the full amount.
-So can single parents with incomes up to $75,000, regardless of whether they file as “single,” “head of household,” or “qualifying widow or widower.
+This credit reduces parents’ taxes by up to $2,000 per child.
+Married couples with combined incomes up to $400,000 can take the full amount.
+So can single parents with incomes up to $200,000, regardless of whether they file as single, head of household, or qualifying widow or widower.
 Above these income levels, the credit gradually shrinks.
-This is a case in which single parents actually benefit from their single status.
-Two single parents, each with one child and a $75,000 income, could each get a $1,000 credit.
-However, if they got married to each other, this two-income, two-child family would get no Child Tax Credit at all.
+Since the amount for a couple is twice the amount for an individual, this perk is exactly as good for single or married parents.

 - The Child and Dependent Care Tax Credit.
-Parents who have to pay for childcare can deduct a portion of these costs through the Child and Dependent Care Tax Credit.
-This credit provides up to $3,000 for the care of a child under 13, and up to $6,000 for two or more.
-There’s no income limit for this tax credit, but the percentage of your costs that you get back is lower for higher incomes.
-It starts at 35% for incomes up to $15,000 and gradually drops down to 20% for incomes of $43,000 or more – no matter what your filing status is.
-That means that a single parent with a $30,000 income, who pays a typical $9,400 a year for day care, could get back 27% of that amount, or $2,538.
-By contrast, a married couple with a $60,000 income and the same day care expense would get back only 20% of the cost, or $1,880 – just $940 per person.
+Parents who have to pay for child care can deduct a portion of these costs through the child and dependent care tax credit.
+This credit provides up to $3,000 for the care of a child under 13 and up to $6,000 for two or more.
+There’s no income limit for this tax credit, but the percentage of your costs you get back is lower for higher incomes.
+It starts at 35% for incomes up to $15,000 and gradually drops down to 20% for incomes of $43,000 or more, no matter your filing status.
+That means a single parent with a $30,000 income who pays $10,000 per year for day care, could get back 27% of that amount, or $2,700.
+By contrast, a married couple with a $60,000 income and the same day care expenses would get back only 20% of the cost, or $2,000 — just $1,000 per person.

-Having a child also increases the amount you can get from the EITC.
-For people with no children, the maximum credit is $503 for tax year 2015.
-However, this amount jumps to $3,359 for people with one child and maxes out at $6,242 for parents with three kids or more.
+Having a child also increases the amount you can get from the earned income tax credit.
+The maximum credit for people with no children is $1,502 for tax year 2021.
+However, this amount jumps to $3,618 for people with one child and maxes out at $6,728 for parents with three kids or more.
 These numbers are the same for single and married parents.

 Having kids makes it easier to qualify for the EITC as well.
-A single person with no children needs an income of $14,820 or less to qualify for the EITC, but a single person with one child can qualify with up to $39,131 in income.
-For a married couple, the limits are $20,330 with no kids and $44,651 with one.
+A single person with no children needs an income of $21,430 or less to qualify, but a single person with one child can qualify with up to $42,158 in income.
+For a married couple, the limits are $27,380 with no kids and $48,108 with one.
 Additional children increase these limits still more.

-The EITC Assistant from the IRS shows how the EITC differs for single parents and married ones.
-A married couple with two children and an adjusted gross income (AGI) of $40,000 would get $1,929 from the EITC – just $965 per person.
-By contrast, a single person with two children and an AGI of $20,000, filing as head of household, would get $2,954.
-So as you can see, this is a case where the marriage penalty deals a big blow to married couples.
+By contrast, a single person with two children at home and an AGI of $20,000, filing as head of household, would get $5,774.
+So this is a case where the marriage penalty deals a big blow to married couples.

 Tax Filing Status

-All the tax credits listed above are available both for couples who file joint returns and for single parents who file as head of household.
+Most tax credits are available both for couples who file joint returns and single parents who file as head of household.
 Parents who file as head of household have lower tax rates than other single people, and they can also take a higher standard deduction.
-Compared to married couples, they pay more in taxes for the same amount of income – but they still end up paying less per person.
+Compared to married couples, they pay more in taxes for the same amount of income, but they still end up paying less per person.